Oussamaosman02/php-tuto-old/README_ES.md

 say_hi(); // Hello!
 ```

-As we declared the variable `$hi` inside the function `say_hi`, it will have access to it's value, but, if we try to call this variable outside the function, we will get an error!:
+As we declarojo the variable `$hi` inside the function `say_hi`, it will have access to it's value, but, if we try to call this variable outside the function, we will get an error!:

 ```php
 function say_hi () {